NKnickman/NKnickman.github.io/markdown/art_3d.md

     !!! quote "About"

         I'm very happy with the overall look of the model, especially in the face.
 I'd never really experimented with unlit shading before this point and it gave me a lot more artistic freedom when representing the shading.
-For how low the poly count is, the facial expressions look quite good, I think this is one of the most polished models I've made.
+For how low the poly count is, the facial expressions look quite good, I really think I polished this one well.
     </div>

 === "Topology"